-RISE built relationships with our community by listening and advocating for people.
-They believe people and walk with them on their journey.
-Instead of prescribing a plan, they ask what someone needs, and if they have it to give, they give it.
+RISE builds relationships with our community by listening and advocating for people.
+We believe people and walk with them on their journey.
+Instead of prescribing a plan, we ask what someone needs, and if we have it to give, we give it.
 The things that make the difference are often small, little goals that bring hope and save people time.
-Private donations equip our teams to provide direct aid and bring people back into our community.
+Private donations equip our team to provide direct aid and bring people back into our community.

 Safety is Our Top Priority

 Letter from our Outreach Director